hds/hegdenu.net/content/posts/understanding-async-await-3.md

 ### why shouldn't I hold a mutex guard across an await point?

-The first thing that many people try to do in async code is share state.
+Let's assume we want to share state in async code.

 This is often not a good idea.